2025 Egyptian Senate election: Conduct

-President Abdel Fattah el-Sisi cast his vote at a polling station in Heliopolis, Cairo.
+Zawia3 confirmed that in Sohag Governorate, people affiliated with individual candidates were seen distributing coupons which were exchangeable for food, once people had voted.

 Results

 Since the National List for the Sake of Egypt was unopposed in the list constituencies and surpassed the 5% vote threshold, the NEA awarded it all 100 list seats automatically.
 Five of the 100 constituency seats went to a second round.